Ki te Ao Mārama - To the World of Light

 Wāhanga Module 3: Understand workplace inequities

-Wāhanga Module 4: Understand positional power and how to create change
+Wāhanga Module 4: Understand your positional power and how to create change

 Who is this suitable for?

-Ki te Ao Mārama is suitable for leaders, managers, HR professionals, culture champions and anyone who has a desire to understand and address the inequities in their workplace.
+Ki te Ao Mārama is suitable for leaders, managers, HR and OD professionals, culture champions and anyone who has a desire to understand and address the inequities in their workplace.

 How to get started?

 We do this programme in house and can tailor the content to fit your organisational context and tie the allyship actions back to your organisational values.
-Let’s have a chat.
+Let’s have a chat if you are interested.

 Facilitators of the programme